 - One-bedroom flat with kitchen and one additional room costs between 14 000 CZK (£470) and 30 000 CZK (£1 007).

-Renting prices depend also on the location of the place and whether it’s equipped (with furniture, appliances, and more).
+Renting prices depend also on the city you choose, the location of the place and whether it’s equipped (with furniture, appliances, and more).
 Naturally, the closer to the city centre and better equipped, the more expensive the rental property is.
 The indicated prices include water and electricity charges.

 Note that you might need to pay extra taxes for different services such as repairs, cleaning areas outside of the property, common areas bills, and more if they are included in the lease.